NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 sampling and the electronic variables are confined to a single electronic state.
 This is appropriate for modelling photoexcitation dynamics but is not yet suitable for equilibrium simulations.
-Equilibrium dynamicts would require also sampling a thermal distribution for the mapping variables.
+Equilibrium dynamics would require also sampling a thermal distribution for the mapping variables.

 ### Form of the Hamiltonian